World Geography

 Building in Layers

-The concept emerged from those early sketches: a map where you could peel back layers of information like sheets of tracing paper.
+The concept emerged from early sketches: a map where you could peel back layers of information like sheets of tracing paper.
 Want to see just rivers and mountains?
 Toggle everything else off.
 Need to show how borders relate to physical features?
 Layer them together.

 We started with a bare-bones prototype—grayscale, minimal styling, just functional enough to prove the layer concept worked.
 It was ugly, but it answered the critical question: could this actually work?